amolsarva/dadsinterviewbotold/docs/fallback-texts.md

   - Final guard question → "Tell me one detail you have not shared with me yet."
     Modules: `lib/question-memory.ts`
 - **Ask-turn fallbacks:**
-  - First-session greeting → "Hi, I'm Dad's Interview Bot.
+  - First-session greeting → "Hi, I'm DadsBot.
 I'm here to help you save the stories and small details your family will want to revisit.
 When it feels right, would you start with a memory you'd like me to remember?"
     Modules: `app/api/ask-audio/route.ts`, `app/page.tsx`
   - Returning with highlight → "Welcome back.
 I'm still holding onto what you told me about {HIGHLIGHT}.
 Let's add another chapter to your archive."
     Modules: `app/api/ask-audio/route.ts`, `app/page.tsx`